trey-rosius/package-delivery-microservice/README.md

 Click on continue and save.

 > N.B
-> You'll replicate these same steps to create state management connections for `packagesdb` and `deliverydb` later on in this workshop.
+> You'll replicate these same steps to create state management connections for `packagesdb`, `deliverydb` and `paymentsdb` later on.

 ## Pub/Sub Connection

 Communication between services in our application will be done through events.
-For our use case, we'll be using AWS SQS/SNS as the message brokers for this application.
+We'll be using AWS SQS/SNS as the message brokers for this application.

-Log into your AWS application and create credentials for the AWS CLI.
+Log into your AWS Console and create credentials for the AWS CLI.

 Configure your CLI using the command

 `aws configure`

-and then passing in the ACCESS_KEY_ID and ACCESS_SECRET when asked.
+and then pass in the ACCESS_KEY_ID and ACCESS_SECRET when asked.

 Follow this visual guide incase you need assistance.
 [CREATE IAM USER](https://www.educloud.academy/content/aee6b0ae-fc22-45db-a497-4b70b4c4cd6e/eb3f129e-b9d7-499a-9467-bd4480a18c7c/598a522a-fd94-46a6-92b3-1d6f1d90ea28/)